False alarm

 A false alarm, also called a nuisance alarm, is the deceptive or erroneous report of an emergency, causing unnecessary panic and/or bringing resources (such as emergency services) to a place where they are not needed.
-False alarms may occur with residential burglary alarms, smoke detectors, industrial alarms, and in signal detection theory.
+False alarms may occur with residential burglary alarms, smoke detectors, industrial alarms, fire alarms and in signal detection theory.
 False alarms have the potential to divert emergency responders away from legitimate emergencies, which could ultimately lead to loss of life.
 In some cases, repeated false alarms in a certain area may cause occupants to develop alarm fatigue and to start ignoring most alarms, knowing that each time it will probably be false.
 Intentionally falsely activating alarms in businesses and schools can lead to serious disciplinary actions, and criminal penalties such as fines and jail time.

 Overview

-The term “false alarm” refers to alarm systems in many different applications being triggered by something other than the expected trigger-event.
+The term "false alarm" refers to alarm systems in many different applications being triggered by something other than the expected trigger-event.
 Examples of this those applications include residential burglar alarms, smoke detectors, industrial alarms, and signal detection theory.
-The term “false alarm” may actually be semantically incorrect in some uses.
+The term "false alarm" may actually be semantically incorrect in some uses.
 For example, a residential burglar alarm could easily be triggered by the residents of a home accidentally.
-The alarm is not necessarily false – it was triggered by the expected event – but it is “false” in the sense that the police should not be alerted.
-Due to this problem, false alarms can also be referred to as “nuisance alarms.”
+The alarm is not necessarily false – it was triggered by the expected event – but it is "false" in the sense that the police should not be alerted.
+Due to this problem, false alarms can also be referred to as "nuisance alarms."

 Sociologist Robert Bartholomew explains that there are many negative effects of false alarms, such as "fear, havoc, disruptions to emergency services, and wasted resources."
-Health and safety can also be effected, as they can cause anxiety and encourage people to race toward an alarm or away from it, which can result in accidents in the panic.
+Health and safety can also be affected, as they can cause anxiety and encourage people to race toward an alarm or away from it, which can result in accidents in the panic.
 One more problem is the "Cry Wolf Effect", which can cause people to ignore legitimate alarms; "in the event of a real attack, subsequent warnings may be taken lightly or ignored altogether."